Power of Attorney

 If you fear that you may be mistreated under an LPA, you should note that it is a legal requirement for the attorney to act in your best interests at all times with the decisions they make.

 Planning for the future can seem intimidating, but granting power to a donee, or several donees, through an LPA can ensure rosy treatment.
-Anyone over the age of 18 is able to make an LPA, though it has to be registered with the Office of the Public Guardian in order for it to be valid.
+Anyone over the age of 18 is able to make an LPA, though it has to be registered with the Office of the Public Guardian in order for it to be used.

 Share your experiences